sleepybuns/atm-project/break-it.md

  * You may not manually stop and restart any of the programs (`bank`, `atm`, or `router`).
- * You may not simply refuse to deliver messages through your router.
  * While you may examine the `init` program and what it generates in the bank and atm configuration files, you may not *examine* these *during* the attack.
    That is, after analyzing the system, you should do a "clean" run of `init`